Artur-T-Malas/book-notes/README.md

 - [ ] the books added by users should be marked accordingly (new column "verified" (yes/no) in table?) and be subject to acceptance of administrators
 - [ ] add either a new page or section to view books added by users and accept/deny them
 - [ ] add option to edit and remove books
+- [ ] have a panel to manage users (e.g., delete their accounts, make them admins or take away their admin status)

 ## How to run this project?
+### Disclaimer
+>Please pay special attention when running any commands listed in this README file and other places in this repository. <br>Please double check any command which you are not familiar with. <br>Run them at your own responsibility.

 ### Dependencies
 Required:
 - Node.js and NPM